Siddharth-Singhs/Summer2019/README.md

 ## Goals
 <br>To utilise the summer vacation to do productive work.
-- Improve the Data structure and Algorithm.- [ ]
+- Improve the Data structure and Algorithm. &#9744
-- Work on Computer Vision.- [ ]
+- Work on Computer Vision. &#9744
-- Complete the daily objective.- [ ]
+- Complete the daily objective. &#9744
-- Increase the model accuracy till week end.- [ ]
+- Increase the model accuracy till week end. &#9744
-- Complete the database part for storing the scrapped data - [x]
+- Complete the database part for storing the scrapped data. &#9745
-- Deadline of Scrapping the data is on 30 May 2019 - [x]
+- Deadline of Scrapping the data is on 30 May 2019. &#9745

 More task will added as soon as possible in details.